TerraMaster F4-421 (2021) NAS RAID Server

 Like any other TerraMaster NAS, the F4-421 (2021) runs the company’s Linux-based TOS, which is short for TerraMaster OS.
 It presents an easy-to-use graphical environment that looks like a mix of Windows and the old Mac OS X. The OS comes with several utilities out of the box for managing files, users, disks, and RAID configurations, but its true power comes from the apps.
 TOS doesn’t have as many apps on its catalog but it has the essentials, like media servers (Plex), torrent clients (Transmission), backup sync to Dropbox or Google Drive, and the like.

 The TerraMaster F4-421 is an affordable NAS that is good as a backup solution for both small businesses and home users, but nevertheless it’s also vulnerable to logical NAS drives failures that can result in critical data inaccessibility.
 If that happens, the owners of the TerraMaster F4-421 NAS will need to contact a professional data recovery services provider like ACE Data Recovery to get their data back.
-ACE Data Recovery team can successfully recover data from all types of storage devices, including NAS and is ready to help the TerraMaster F4-421 NAS owners with their data recovery needs.
+ACE Data Recovery team can successfully recover data from all types of storage devices, including NAS and is ready to help the TerraMaster F4-421 NAS data recovery needs.